Seymour, Tennessee

 Seymour is a census-designated place (CDP) and unincorporated community in Blount and Sevier counties in the U.S. state of Tennessee.
 The CDP population was 14,705 at the 2020 U.S. census.
-It is included in the Knoxville, Tennessee Metropolitan Statistical Area.
+It is part of the Knoxville, Tennessee Metropolitan Statistical Area.

 History

 Seymour was originally the site of Newell's Station, a frontier station established by early Sevier County pioneer Samuel Newell (1754–1841) in 1783.
 The first court of Sevier County, State of Franklin, was held at Newell's Station in March 1785.
 During the 19th century, the community was known as Trundles Crossroads where the main road from Sevierville forked, with one branch continuing northward to Knoxville and one branch westward to Maryville (now the intersection of Boyds Creek Highway and Old Sevierville Pike).

-Upon completion of the Knoxville, Sevierville and Eastern Railway on December 18, 1909, the community's station was named Seymour in honor of the line's chief engineer, Charles Seymour.
-The Trundles Crossroads Post Office changed its name soon after to reflect the community's new designation.
+After the completion of the Knoxville, Sevierville and Eastern Railway on December 18, 1909, the community's station was named Seymour in honor of the line's chief engineer, Charles Seymour.
+The Trundles Crossroads Post Office changed its name soon afterwards to reflect the community's designation.

-Historical Landmark

-The Island View School, located on Boyd’s Creek Highway, is a wooden one room schoolhouse that operated between 1917 and 1949.
-It held between 35-40 students and covered eight grade levels.
-The teacher made $50 a month and wore multiple hats: educator, principal, and janitor.
-The school would shut down during crop season due to the students having to help their families.

-The schoolhouse was restored by Dr. Sam Lyle and John Plummer.
-Lyle inherited the land from his grandfather.
-The schoolhouse holds sentimental value to Lyle due to his mother attending the school along with other family members.
-The family had been using the old schoolhouse to store hay until the building began to decay.

 Unsuccessful attempts to incorporate

 On multiple occasions, residents have met to discuss the possibility of incorporating as a town or city.
-The majority of residents have opposed incorporation, arguing it would bring higher taxes and expanded government, while others have argued the community would benefit from a community center, along with sidewalks that might be constructed with the added revenue.
-Some Blount County residents want their portion of the 37865 zip code to be included within the proposed city limits; however, the incorporation meeting was geared primarily toward the Sevier County portion of the community.
-In the end, the voters voted overwhelmingly to keep Seymour unincorporated.
+The majority of residents have opposed incorporation, arguing it would bring higher taxes and expanded government, while others say that the community would benefit from having a community center, along with sidewalks that might be constructed with the added revenue.
+Some Blount County residents want their portion of the 37865 zip code to be included within the proposed city limits; however the incorporation meeting was geared primarily toward the Sevier County portion of the community.
+In the end, the voters overwhelmingly voted to keep Seymour unincorporated.